yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-faq.md

 Yugabyte Cloud supports all the regions that have robust infrastructure and sufficient demand from customers.
 We are continuously improving region coverage, so if there are any regions you would like us to support, reach out to [Yugabyte Support](https://support.yugabyte.com/hc/en-us/requests/new?ticket_form_id=360003113431).

+## Clusters

 ### What are the differences between free and standard clusters?

 Use the free cluster to get started with YugabyteDB.
-The free cluster is limited to a single node and 10GB of storage, and although not suitable for production workloads, the cluster includes enough resources to start exploring the core features available for developing applications with YugabyteDB.
+The free cluster is limited to a single node and 10GB of storage.
+Although not suitable for production workloads, the cluster includes enough resources to start exploring the core features available for developing applications with YugabyteDB.
 Free clusters are provisioned with an edge release, typically from the YugabyteDB [latest release series](../../releases/whats-new/latest-release/); occasional edge releases will be a recent stable release.
 You can only have one free cluster.
+Free clusters that are idle are deleted after three days.

 Standard clusters can have unlimited nodes and storage and are suitable for production workloads.
 They also support horizontal and vertical scaling - nodes and storage can be added or removed to suit your production loads.
 Standard clusters also support VPC peering, and scheduled and manual backups.
 By default, standard clusters are provisioned using a recent release from the YugabyteDB [stable release series](../../releases/whats-new/stable-release/).